Vizzuality/eubon_butterflies/README.md

 Features to note:
 * Observer effect: A strong country dependence is evident in the data, which relates to prevalence of observers in different countries.
-These raw data  mainly of the prevalence of citizen science, and must be turned in to relative abundance before being compared in time and space.
+These raw data  mainly reflect where observers are, and so must be turned in to relative abundance before comparing in time and space.
 * Variability: (In temperature data) we will try to minimise this volatility by presenting data in 4-year blocks.
 This will also help with scarcity of butterfly observations, and the considerable size of the EurLST data.
 * Trends: Actual trends in population range may occur with changes in climate, as insects respond rapidly to environmental change.
 The data may indeed reflect this, but we should note the qualitative nature of this association due to the limits of interpreting these data.
+The trends may be distinct for butterflies that migrate vs those which do not (we have selected both types).

 ## Data

 ### Butterfly observations

-We will use observations of several different butterfly species:
+We will use observations of several different butterfly species, [prepared and loaded into a Carto table](https://benlaken.carto.com/dataset/butterfly_sightings):

 * [Vanessa Atalanta Linnaeus, 1758](http://www.gbif.org/species/1898286): taxonomy code 1898286, category 1 in the Carto table
 * [Vanessa Pieris Napi (Linnaeus, 1758)](http://www.gbif.org/species/1920494): taxonomy code 1920494, category 2 in the Carto table